Sheriff Steve Lawson

 Hi, I'm Sheriff Steve Lawson.
 Thank you for visiting the Bradley County Sheriff's Office website.
 I hope you will find the information and resources here helpful and informative.

-As Sheriff, I am committed to working hard every day to make our schools, our churches and our community are the safest place to live in Tennessee.
+As Sheriff, I am committed to working hard every day to make sure our schools, our churches and our community are the safest place to live in Tennessee.
 Through the hard work of the men and women of the Bradley County Sheriff's Office and in partnership with members of the community, we are doing just that.
 We are working each day to get better.
 To provide an even greater quality of service and protection to the people of Bradley County.

 I am very grateful for the support of our partnering law enforcement agencies.
 The cooperation we enjoy with these departments helps to achieve the goals that we have set out to meet.